-An EEA National, who stays in Hungary more than 90 days (within any consecutive 180 days) has to obtain an EEA Registration Certificate and report his/her first Hungarian address at the Immigration Office (official name: National Directorate-General for Aliens Policing) within 93 days counted from the date of crossing the Hungarian border when his/her Hungarian stay is expected to be more than 90 days within the mentioned 180-day period.
+An EEA citizen staying more than 90 days (within any consecutive 180 days) in Hungary has to obtain an EEA Registration Certificate and report his/her first Hungarian address at the Immigration Office (official name: National Directorate-General for Aliens Policing) withtin 93 days counted from the date of crossing the Hungarian border when his/her Hungarian stay is expected to be more than 90 days within the mentioned 180-day period.

 Both the EEA Registration Certificate and the Hungarian Address Card are issued for an indefinite period of time.